dfinity/portal/docs/tutorials/hackathon-prep-course/5-integrating-with-tokens.md

 - Rewarding NNS participants by providing ICP tokens to users that stake ICP in neurons and actively participate in voting on proposals.

 To interact with ICP tokens, you will need to use a specialized canister known as the ICP ledger.
 The ledger canister is used to hold ledger accounts and record a traceable history of all ICP transactions.

+The ICP ledger supports the ICRC-1 and ICRC-2 standards, but also implements it's own standard that has significant differences when compared to the ICRC-1 and ICRC-2 standards, most notably around the notion of an `Account`.

 :::info
 The ICP ledger can only be used to interact with ICP tokens; to interact with other tokens, such as ICRC tokens, the ICRC ledger will need to be used.